-Joseph Bottum is the former editor of First Things and host of the nationally syndicated radio show Book Talk.
-His writings have appeared in The Atlantic Monthly, The Washington Post, and National Review.
-He lives in New York City and is the author of The Second Spring: Words into Music, Music into Words and The Catholic Awakening: How Catholicism Replaced Protestant Christianity as America's National Church, and An Anxious Age: The Post-Protestant Ethic and the Spirit of America.Copyright © 2005 Weekly Standard
+Joseph Bottum is a former editor of First Things and a former literary editor for The Weekly Standard.
+He remains a Contributing Editor with The Weekly Standard.
+He lives in New York City and is the author of The Second Spring: Words into Music, Music into Words, The Catholic Awakening: How Catholicism Replaced Protestant Christianity as America's National Church, and An Anxious Age: The Post-Protestant Ethic and the Spirit of America.Copyright © 2005 Weekly Standard

 back to top